Table of Contents

 Read the instructions carefully.
 They contain important information.
 Be sure you are eligible to apply before you submit your application.
 There is no refund of the processing fee.

-To renounce your Canadian citizenship using this application you must:
+To be eligible to renounce your Canadian citizenship, you must:

 - be a Canadian citizen;

-- be a citizen of a country other than Canada, or show that you will become a citizen of a country other than Canada, if your application to renounce is accepted;
+- prove that you are or that you will become a citizen of a country other than Canada if your application to renounce is approved;

 - understand the significance of renouncing your Canadian citizenship.